Heather Barbour Fenty

 Generic intern job description example

 Here’s another example of a generic job description.
 This is for an intern role.
 The intro, responsibilities, and requirements are all generic.
-This is an easy copy/paste/post JD, but it lacks specifics about:
+This is also an easy copy/paste/post JD, but it lacks specifics about:

 • the work schedule